HL7/fhir-gender-harmony/input/pagecontent/model.md

 expected to be a kind of person.

-**Usage Note:** In FHIR a specific functional mapping might add attributes or modify existing attributes of the FHIR Patient Class.
+**Usage Note:** In FHIR a specific functional mapping might add attributes or modify existing attributes of the FHIR Patient resource.
 When used with standards that do not define classes, e.g., HL7 v2.x, this abstract Person class can be mapped into concrete changes to the standard.